StefRuseva88/ef-core-softuni-db/README.md

 ### Steps:
 1. Implement the public static string `GetEmployeesFullInformation(SoftUniContext context)` method.
 2. Implement a `public StartUp` class.
+3. Utilize `SoftUniContext` to interact with the database and perform various data operations.

 You can now use SoftUniContext to interact with the database and perform various data operations.